austinevov/orbit-reel-example/README.md

 ```
 IOrbitReelOptions {
 	units?: IUnit[];
+	// Called when a unit is clicked, returning information about that unit in the callback
 	onUnitClicked?: (unit: IUnit) => void;
 	//Called when the orbit reel is rotated.
 Theta ranges from 0-360.
 Dividing by three will give the exact frame number.
 	onThetaChanged?: (theta: number) => void;